 Who We Are

 Established in 1993, Interfaith Caregivers of Ozaukee County is a 501(c)3 nonprofit organization located in Grafton, Wisconsin.
-Our mission is to provide voluntary support services to seniors, including those with limited mobility, in Ozaukee County.
+Our mission is Enabling seniors, and individuals with disabilities, to remain independent in their home.
 Our goal is to help our clients maintain a healthy lifestyle.
 Have a question?
 Check out our FAQs.

 What We Do